microsoft/workshop-library/resume-website-workshop/2-add-content.md

 # Adding content to an HTML page

-[Previously](./1-create-html.md) we saw how to create the structure of an HTML page.
-Now we want to begin adding content to our resume.
-Specifically, we want to add an email address, social media, education and experience.
+[Previously](./1-create-html.md), you saw how to create the structure of an HTML page.
+Now it's time to add more content to your resume.
+Specifically, you probably want to add an email address, social media links, your education and professional experience.

 ## Update the header

 Most resumes feature the name of the person at the top as the "title" of the resume.
 This is a perfect place to use an `h1` tag.
-We can also add a little separation between the header and the rest of the page by using two `hr` tags with some text in between.
+You can also add a little separation between the header and the rest of the page by using two horizontal rules, or `hr` tags, with some text in between.

 1. Inside **index.html**, change the text "YOUR NAME" to be your name.
 Change "YOUR TITLE" to your general title - or the title you might like to have - for example, "SOFTWARE ENGINEER".

     > **NOTE** If you want your resume to look like the example we're working towards, follow the casing of the sample text in the HTML template.
 For example, replace **YOUR TITLE** with "SOFTWARE ENGINEERING STUDENT", using all capital letters.
-Once we add the CSS styling to our resume, you can experiment with casing to add additional customization to your resume.
+Once you add the CSS styling to your resume, you can experiment with casing to add additional customization.

 ## Creating email and social media links

-Let's create a link to your email address and any social media you wish to share on your resume.
-You'll use the `a` tag, which stands for "anchor". `a` has one attribute named `href` (short for hypertext reference). `href` will contain the address you want the link to point to.
+Create a link to your email address and any social media you wish to share on your resume.
+You'll use the `a` tag, which stands for "anchor". `a` has an attribute named `href` (short for hypertext reference). `href` will contain the address you want the link to point to.
 When a user selects the link, they will be taken to the page.
 If you want to create a link to an email address, you will use `mailto:` in front of the address; this will open the user's email client.

 1. Inside **index.html**, and below the comment which reads `<!-- contact info including social media -->`, add the following HTML to add a link to your email, replacing **your-email@example.com** with your email address: